-We are currently working with our new Full-Time Faculty to develop our Teaching Circles for the Fall 2021 Teaching Circles Program.
+We are currently working with our new Full-Time Faculty to develop our Teaching Circles for the Winter 2022 Teaching Circles Program.
 If you are an experienced Faculty Member and wish to participate, please let us know!!

 If you are a new Full-Time Faculty member and do not have a teaching circle for this term, please let Antoinette Bertucci (CEDP Coordinator) know and we will help you get started.

 The Teaching Circles program provides faculty an opportunity to gain new insight into their teaching through a non-evaluative process of reciprocal classroom observation and self-reflection.
 Faculty members in each “teaching circle” agree to visit each other’s classes over the course of a semester and then meet to discuss what they’ve learned from their observations and reflections.

 Teaching Circles are meant to spark and support personal reflection rather than peer evaluation.
 Participants focus conversations on what they’ve learned about their own teaching from the observation process and avoid direct commentary on their colleagues’ performance.

 In reflective learning, it becomes essential for you to become critically reflective of the assumptions underlying your personal intentions, values, beliefs, and feelings regarding teaching and learning.
 By observing others while they teach you will gain greater insight into other styles, techniques, and interactions that will aide you in reflecting on your own teaching.
 By the end of your reflective process, you will likely have some good ideas about specific implications for your own teaching practice.